vaibhavsagar/website/drafts/hamts-from-scratch.md

 ### Delete

 Finally we come to `delete`, which is only a little more complex than `lookup`.
-It needs to make sure that there are no `None` nodes in the tree, so if a deletion results in a `None` node, it will unset the bit in the bitmap if there are any sibling nodes, and if it was the only child of a `Many` node, it will replace the `Many` node with itself. `Leaf` nodes similarly replace their parents if they are the only child.
+It needs to make sure that there are no `None` nodes in the tree, so if a deletion results in a `None` node and there are any sibling nodes, it will unset the bit in the bitmap, and if it is the only child of a `Many` node, it will replace the `Many` node with itself. `Leaf` nodes similarly replace their parents if they are the only child.

 ```haskell